 Insulin was the first human protein to be produced in this way.
 Insulin helps cells take up glucose from the blood.
 People with type 1 diabetes have a mutation in the gene that normally codes for insulin.
 Without insulin, their blood glucose rises to harmfully high levels.
 At present, the only treatment for type 1 diabetes is the injection of insulin from outside sources.
 Until recently, there was no known way to make insulin outside the human body.
 The problem was solved by gene cloning.
 The human insulin gene was cloned and used to transform bacterial cells, which could then produce large quantities of human insulin.

 Imagine living cells acting as memory devices; biofuels brewing from yeast, or a light receptor taken from algae that makes photographs on a plate of bacteria.
-The new field of Synthetic Biology is making biology easier to engineer so that new functions can be derived from living systems.
-Find out the tools that synthetic biologists are using and the exciting things they are building at
+The field of Synthetic Biology is making biology easier to engineer so that new functions can be derived from living systems.

 Applications in Agriculture